Applied Behavior Analysis, M.A.

 Admission to Master of Arts in Psychology, Master of Arts in Applied Behavior Analysis, and Educational Specialist degrees is based upon the satisfactory completion of prerequisite courses selected from the core courses required for the California State University, Fresno undergraduate major in psychology, or their equivalent.
 Potential graduate students should submit transcripts of all academic work and three letters of recommendation.
-In addition, students must submit scores from the GRE general test to be considered for admission.
-School Psychology program applicants must submit scores from the CBEST as well and complete other prerequisites as outlined in the department’s application.
 All students must submit applications to both the Division of Graduate Admissions and the Department of Psychology.

 Admission to the graduate program in psychology is based on the evaluation of a student’s capacity to successfully complete master’s level work.
 The graduate committee uses multiple criteria to assess an applicant’s qualifications including coursework completed, grades, test scores, essays, and letters of recommendation.
 In addition, an applicant’s professional interests and goals are evaluated in terms of the interests of the faculty and the resources of the Department of Psychology.
 Separate evaluations of applicants are made for the M.A. general/experimental program, the M.A. in Applied Behavior Analysis program, and the Ed.S.
 School Psychology program.
 Although many applicants meet our minimum admission requirements, we are limited in the number of positions available and many qualified applicants cannot be offered admission.

 Admission to classified graduate standing requires a minimum undergraduate grade point average of 3.0, as well as a minimum grade point average of 3.0 in undergraduate psychology courses.
-A combined score of at the 50th percentile or higher on the Verbal and Quantitative sections of the GRE General Test is preferred.
-Applicants lacking minimum scores in one area with compensating strengths in other areas may apply.
+Applicants lacking in one area with compensating strengths in other areas may apply.
 The Department of Psychology does not typically admit unclassified students into the graduate program.